vishnusureshperumbavoor/accredify/README.md

 npm start
 ```
 Now you can use the application at [localhost:3001](https://localhost:3001)
-Go to server folder
+Go to the root directory and open server folder
 ```
 cd ..
 cd server
 ```
 #### Provide necessary data at [.env of server side](server/.env)
-- mongodb cluster uri - Create a mongodb cluster and get the link <br>
+- Mongodb cluster URI
-- gmail
+- Gmail
-- razorpay key id and key secret
+- Razorpay key ID and Key Secret
 ```
 MONGODB_URI =
 EMAIL =